Hochelaga-Maisonneuve: Popular culture

 as well as La question à 100 piasses and Rue Ontario by Bernard Adamus.

 The film Hochelaga directed by Michel Jetté and the documentary East End Forever are also about the neighbourhood.

 Politics

-Hochelaga-Maisonneuve is located in the federal riding of Hochelaga, and represented by MP Soraya Martinez Ferrada of the Liberal Party.
+Hochelaga-Maisonneuve is located in the federal riding of Hochelaga, and represented by MP Marie-Gabrielle Ménard of the Liberal Party.

 Provincially it's located in the riding of the same name, and represented by MNA Alexandre Leduc of Québec Solidaire.

 Municipally it's part of Hochelaga and Maisonneuve–Longue-Pointe, represented by Éric Alan Caldwell and Laurence Lavigne-Lalonde of Projet Montréal at the Montreal City Council.